-We considered the usage of dialysis membrane to evaluate the release of TMX from CNCs-TMX, TMX-loaded Pluronic P-123 (PEG-PPG-PEG) micelles(25) and TMX-loaded niosomes (26) in the cases of simulated stomach and small intestine conditions (27) 3.0 ml of CNCs-TMX, TMX-loaded PEG-PPG-PEG micelles, or TMX-loaded niosomes were placed into a dialysis sac (12 kDa) and mixed with 3.0 mL of simulated gastric fluid (SGF) that contained HCl, NaCl, and pepsin (with concentration of 3.2 mg/mL) at a pH of 1.2.
+We considered the usage of dialysis membrane to evaluate the release of TMX from CNCs-TMX, TMX-loaded Pluronic P-123 (PEG-PPG-PEG) micelles(Moin et al. 2021) and TMX-loaded niosomes (Akbarzadeh et al. 2022) in the cases of simulated stomach and small intestine conditions (Chang et al. 2017) 3.0 ml of CNCs-TMX, TMX-loaded PEG-PPG-PEG micelles, or TMX-loaded niosomes were placed into a dialysis sac (12 kDa) and mixed with 3.0 mL of simulated gastric fluid (SGF) that contained HCl, NaCl, and pepsin (with concentration of 3.2 mg/mL) at a pH of 1.2.
 The bag was submerged in 150 mL of release medium, which was composed of enzyme-free SGF and ethanol, to be incubated on a stirrer at 37 °C for 2 hr.
-Then, the mixture was charged with 6 mL of a simulated intestinal fluid (SIF) that contained NaOH, monobasic potassium phosphate, and pancreatic concentration of 10 mg/mL) with the pH value of 7.5.
+Then, the mixture was charged with 6 mL of a simulated intestinal fluid (SIF) that contained NaOH, monobasic potassium phosphate, and pancreatic (at а concentration of 10 mg/mL) with the pH value of 7.5.
 The dialysis bag was then placed into 150 mL of fresh release medium, consisted of enzyme-free simulated intestinal fluid (SIF) and also ethanol, to be incubated on a stirrer at 37°C for 4 hr.
 Moreover, the application of ethanol in the release medium helped in creating a sinking condition to overcome the low solubility of TMX in water.
-The aliquots of outer release medium were collected at different time intervals (1, 2, 3, 4.
-5. and 6 hr) to determine the amount of TMX released and measure absorbance at 235 nm, while the aliquots were returned to the release medium afterwards to keep the volume of medium constant.
+The aliquots of outer release medium were collected at different time intervals (1, 2, 3, 3)

+4, 5, and 6 hr) to determine the amount of released TMX and measure their absorbance at 235 nm, while the aliquots were returned to the release medium afterwards to keep the volume of medium constant.
 The concentration of released TMX was calculated through the TMX standard curves, which were prepared by the same release medium.